albertomh/DepositDuck-api/README.md

 Callables for use with FastAPI's dependency injection system are made available in the `dependables` module.
-These include utilities to access the `structlog` logger, a configured settings object, the database connection string and a Jinja fragments context.
+These include utilities to access the `structlog` logger, a configured settings object, a database session factory and a Jinja fragments context.

 Packages may contain domain-specific dependables, such as the `auth.dependables` module.